davep/textual-astview/README.md

 - [ ] Test on Windows.
 - [ ] Test on GNU/Linux.
 - [ ] Dial in the colour and style until I'm really happy with it.
+  - [ ] Think about which styles should end stay in `DEFAULT_CSS` and which should go into an app-level CSS -- this might be a bit all over the place right now.
 - [ ] More navigation features.
   - [ ] Lots of keyboard navigation coverage.
   - [ ] Searching.